 “Nasa sa’yo na nga nawala pa.”
-(When you’ve already got hold of something, yet you lost it still.)
+(You have it already yet you lost it still.)

 It hurts, doesn’t it?
-Because sometimes, we think that what we have right now is already what’s best for us, because it basically makes us happy (whatever your definition of happiness is).
+Sometimes, we think that what we have right now is already what’s best for us because it basically makes us happy (whatever your definition of happiness is).

-That certain person, that relationship, that material possession, that wisdom and strength, that job and career, that grades and status, basically everything good and nice (or at least that’s how I think of them) that we have, we thought that they are what’s for us.
+That certain person, that relationship, that material possession, that wisdom and strength, that job and career, that grade and status, basically everything we have that is good, we thought that they are for us.
 And we hold on to them.

 Almost 2 years ago, as I was applying for my masters degree, I was also trying to get myself a scholarship.
 I got accepted in the university, which was really great because I have been asking God for it, and I was very hopeful.
-I really thought it’s gonna happen.
-But it didn’t.
+I really thought it’s going to happen, that I’m going to get my scholarship.
+But I didn’t.
 My scholarship application was rejected.

 I already got hold of it.
 I was already there, attending class, yet God was suddenly like no Hanna, this is not for you.

-As a Christian, there are so much that we expect from God.
-We think that He will give us everything (even the things that we think could do us good!) that we wanted just because we are His children.
+As Christians, there are so much that we expect from God.
+We think that He will give us everything that we wanted just because we are His children.
 We somehow feel entitled.
 We tend to limit God as to how our limited minds can try to fathom Him, forgetting that our God is a good father, higher than anything.
 He knows what things can harm us, and what things could help us grow spiritually.

 And here comes our misconception of God taking something away: God takes away because He will replace it with a better version of it.

 Sadly, our motivation to trust God, and our source of our assurance has become He will surely give a better version of it in the future.
-Well, that’s not completely wrong, but it is also not completely right (you confused? me too. lol).
+Well, that’s not completely wrong, but it is also not completely right.
+Are you confused?
+Let me explain.

-It’s okay to believe God for some better replacement, because maybe, just maybe, that’s one reason why God took them; but that’s not the ultimate reason.
+It’s okay to believe God for better things, because that may be one of the reasons why God took them; but that’s not the ultimate reason.
 That is not the ultimate goal.

 Every branch in me that does not bear fruit he takes away, and every branch that does bear fruit he prunes, that it may bear more fruit.